techscapades/arduino_pro_micro_macro_keyboard/README.md

    do mind the amount of available memory

 # Code and usage:
+1. Ensure you have the Arduino IDE installed
-Download and unzip both the required_libraries and Explained in this youtube video:
+2. Download and unzip both the required libraries.zip and arduino_micro_shift_register_piso_rot_enc_psbtn_OLED_V3.zip files.
+3. Go to the 'libraries' folder in your arduino installation and paste the 2 folders inside the required libraries folder into the 'libraries folder.
+4. Then open the arduino_micro_shift_register_piso_rot_enc_psbtn_OLED_V3.ino file.

+How to modify the code to suit you is explained in this youtube video:

 Dont hesitate to drop me a message if you need additional clarification, I'll get back to you as soon as I am able to.